shepherdjerred/astro-opengraph-images/README.md

 > Satori supports [a subset of CSS](https://github.com/vercel/satori?tab=readme-ov-file#css).
 Be sure to familiarize yourself with its limitations.
 >
 > You can use the [Satori playground](https://og-playground.vercel.app/) to work on your images.
+>
+> You can use Tailwind syntax with [tw-to-css](https://github.com/vinicoder/tw-to-css).
+You'll need to install this package yourself.

 ## Alternatives